-- 5.6 Where a person uploads content onto a social media platform that, in the reasonable opinion of the moderator, is of a kind specified under clause 5.5, the moderator may remove or 'hide' that content. - 5.7 Prior to removing or 'hiding' the content, the moderator must make a record of it (for example, a screenshot). - 5.8 If the moderator removes or 'hides' the content under clause 5.6, they must, where practicable, notify the person who uploaded the content that it has been removed and the reason(s) for its removal and their rights of review.
+5.6 Where a person uploads content onto a social media platform that, in the reasonable opinion of the moderator, is of a kind specified under clause 5.5, the moderator may remove or 'hide' that content.

+5.7 Prior to removing or 'hiding' the content, the moderator must make a record of it (for example, a screenshot) and store appropriately in Council's Electronic Document Management System with the appropriate notes on actions taken and Security Class.